hiddify/hiddify.com/docs/app/How-to-use-UDP-Turn-Relay.md

 You can import this link in the Hiddify-Next program and because this program supports the UDP Turn Relay protocol, you can use this feature.

+!!! note "NOTE!"
-Note: Bale messenger disabled the said feature after a short time.
+    Bale messenger disabled the said feature after a short time.
 Based on the contents explained above, you should find a messenger that supports this feature from the [list of internal messengers of Iran](https://eservices.ito.gov.ir/Page/IPListMessenger) or non-filtered external messengers.